 In other areas across the country, the right-to-farm laws are often interpreted to only benefit farmers and ranchers.
 These laws designate what is considered a farm by how many acres the property has.
 Some requirements are as low as 10 acres while others can be as high as 50.

-A covenant can also specify what you can and cannot do on your property, such as whether or not you can have livestock.
-When buying a property, it is very important to make sure that any covenants are in place.
-If so, you may have to go through the process of changing the covenants, which will require upwards of 75% of homeowners to sign off on it.
+A covenant can specify what you can and cannot do on your property, such as whether or not you can have livestock.
+When buying a property, make sure to check if any covenants are in place.
+If they are, you’ll need to go through the process of changing them, which requires over 75% of homeowners to sign off on it.

-Our freedom to do as we wish on our property to facilitate our own survival is at risk more people depend on the government.
+Our freedom to do what we want on our property to ensure our survival is at risk as more people depend on the government.

-As irritating as it is, we still must do our due diligence to ensure we operate within the law.
-And, sadly, to many, this means moving to a place with fewer rules and regulations on prepping activities.
+As frustrating as it is, we must still do our due diligence and make sure we operate within the law.
+Unfortunately, for many, this means moving to an area with fewer rules and regulations around prepping activities.

 How to Choose the Right Location for Your Shelter (Video)